NDNLink/NDNProtocolWallet/README.md

-NDNProtocolWallet is aiming to provide a more convenient entrance of the polkadot network for all the users of Polkadot/Kusama/Substrate-based-blockchains.
+NDNProtocolWallet is aiming to provide a more convenient entrance of the NDNProtocol network for all the users of NDN/NDNLink/Substrate-based-blockchains.

 - Friendly UI.
 - Secure local accounts storage.